rayuchtai/penpursue/README.md

 - I was able to make Characters, Settings, and Plots full crud.
 There is probably a more dynamic and easier way to add all these sections.
 But I wanted to create separate sections to make it more organized.
 If I have more time, then I want add modals to have to have the basic information about the different types of the different sections.
 I think that maybe I should add the modals on the home page and the new page.
 Could be helpful for amateur writers.
 I think that if I was able to get the login Authentication with extra time then maybe I'll add the modals.
 3. **April 30 2021**:
 - Today has been a little slow......mostly because the motivation to code is very low.
 Coffee, tea, tofu, and soup had helped.
 I suppose I was just hungry.
 I plan on finishing the rest of the elements to be full crud.
 I will then focus on the login Authentication.
+- I am so mad.
+Literally all my errors are because of a missing -s or an extra -s......how annoying.
+- Made the elements full crud.
+Watching Criminal Minds and/or watching anime helps.
+The background noise helps.

 ## Checklists